What Always Works.

 For most artists, a little bit of fame goes a long way.
-Your job is to figure out how to get and use slight celebrity while staying comfortable in your skin.
+Your job is to figure out how to get and use a slight celebrity while staying comfortable in your skin.

 Be yourself, everyone else is already taken. – Oscar Wilde